• What does ALG do?

 • Doesn’t our ISP do this already?

-We have been developing this product for over two years and have been collecting and analysing data systematically over that period.
+We have been developing this product for over three years and have been collecting and analysing data systematically over that period.
 A key design methodology of this system is having access to individual ADSL line statistics over a long period for analysis, as well as being able to separate data into national, provincial, town/city and suburb groups for comparative analysis.

 In other words this is not a trivial system, and it will not be easy for our competitors to copy.